SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_leader/readme.md

 - Now transmit and receive FIFO threshold values are configured using \ref sl_i2c_driver_configure_fifo_threshold API.
 - Now write_buffer is filled with some data which needs to be sent to the follower.
 - Current_mode enum is set to I2C_SEND_DATA and it calls send_data API to send data to follower & configures follower address through \ref sl_i2c_driver_send_data_blocking (for blocking Application) or through \ref sl_i2c_driver_send_data_non_blocking (for Non-blocking Application).
-- After that it will wait till all the data is transferred to the follower device.
+- For Blocking usecase : When all bytes are sent then mode changes to I2C_RECEIVE_DATA (Blocking API won't update any transfer complete flag, as control will be blocked untill all bytes are sent).
-- Once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_RECEIVE_DATA.
+- For Non-Blocking usecase : After that it will wait till all the data is transferred to the follower device & once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_RECEIVE_DATA.
 - Then it receives data from follower through \ref sl_i2c_driver_receive_data_blocking (for blocking Application) or through \ref sl_i2c_driver_receive_data_non_blocking (for Non-blocking Application).
-- After calling receive_data, it will wait till all the data is received from the follower device.
+- For Blocking usecase : When all bytes are received then mode changes to I2C_TRANSMISSION_COMPLETED (Blocking API won't update any transfer complete flag, as control will be blocked untill all bytes are received).
-- Once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_TRANSMISSION_COMPLETED.
+- For Non Blocking usecase : After calling receive_data, it will wait till all the data is received from the follower device & once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_TRANSMISSION_COMPLETED.
 - Now it compares the data which is received from the follower device to the data which it has sent.
-- If the data is same, it will print Test Case Passed on the console.
+- If the send & receive data is same, it will print Test Case Passed on the console.

 > **Note:**
 >